 Part-time musical teachers are reported to make hundreds of dollars every week comfortably by simply teaching musical instruments during their spare time.

-If you have a talent with certain musical instrument, you can boast your income by imparting your skills on to those keen beginners.
+If you have a talent with certain musical instrument, you can boost your income by imparting your skills on to those keen beginners.

 Always check out the going rate at your neighborhood so that you don’t inadvertently price yourself out of the market.

-And in true blue entrepreneur’s form, make an effort to publicize your service, especially during the early stage.
+And in true blue entrepreneur’s form, make an effort to publicize your service, especially during the early stages.

 If you have developed concrete skills over your work life, then trade these skills as a freelancer.